heiwan-bangkit-project/cc-heiwan-backend/README.md

+Heiwan API List and How to Use It

 /get-animals
 method: GET
 This is used to GET all the animals available from the database.
 This code block is using pagination